Foster Care

 Once you’ve chosen a foster care organization to partner with, they can help you fill out the application.

-During this stage, you’ll also need to provide references and submit to a background check — these are important steps to ensure the safety of children in care!
+During this stage, you’ll also need to provide references and submit to a background check — these are important steps to ensure the safety of children in foster care.

-Becoming a foster parent involves taking part in preservice sessions to help you provide the best possible care for a child in need.
+Becoming a foster parent involves taking part in preplacement sessions to help you provide the best possible care for a child in need.

-In Ohio, these preservice sessions take 24 hours total, and they teach you about foster care, adoption, and the rules of the agency.
-They help you learn how to care for kids who have been abused or neglected and explains how the child welfare system works.
+In Ohio, these preservice sessions take 24 hours total, and teach you about foster care, adoption, and important rules and regulations.
+They help you learn how to care for kids who have been abused or neglected and explain how the child welfare system works.

-Different places offer this training at different times, including evenings and weekends.
+Different places offer these sessions at different times, including evenings and weekends.

 4. Home Study